Mom’s Question:

 Mobility frustration

-In addition to the separation anxiety, another feeling might also affect your baby.
+In addition to separation anxiety, another feeling might also affect your baby.
 You don’t mention if he is good at moving around on his own.
-Some babies can be very frustrated if they want to walk or crawl fast, and can’t really do it.
+Some babies can be very frustrated if they want to walk or crawl fast and can’t really do it.
 Then they want their parents to carry them to places instead.
 Smart kids! :-)

 What to do

 What you can try is to make sure he has plenty of toys to keep him busy for a little while.
-Put him on the floor or in his high chair and then you sit closely and play with him with the toys, but do not hold him.
+Put him on the floor or in his high chair, and then you sit closely and play with him with the toys, but do not hold him.

 Make sure you are close to him though, so he can feel secure despite not being in your arms.
 Engage with your 3-year-old at the same time!